Lighting a Closet With Holiday Lights

 Install Hooks (drive Rings)

 The hardest part was to get special hooks to secure the lights in case I wanted to change or remove them.
-The hardware store is likely to carry plastic clip hooks for supporting cable, but I opted for drive rings (bottom ring in picture) so I can remove the lights for repair or replacement.
+The hardware store is likely to carry plastic clip hooks for supporting cable, but I opted for drive rings (top ring in picture) so I can remove the lights for repair or replacement.
 A few places provide the rings online for low prices (another variety is the bridle ring, which can be screwed on).
-Hammering the 1/2" drive rings shook my closet jamb and I was worried about it separating from the wall, so I cut the rings down with a Dremel (right ring in picture) and pre-drilled holes on the jamb inside to push in 11 rings on the inside of the closet (3 across top and 4 on each side).
+Hammering the 1/2" drive rings shook my closet jamb and I was worried about it separating from the wall, so I cut the rings down with a Dremel (bottom ring in picture) and pre-drilled holes on the jamb inside to push in 11 rings on the inside of the closet (3 across top and 4 on each side).

 Install Switch

 I found this nifty plastic switch at the hardware store and installed it on the common side of the wires.
-The common wire in a three-wire string runs from the plug and only connects to 2 or 3 lights (three-wire strings use a combination of parallel and serial connections so one burned out light doesn't affect the whole string).
+The common wire in a three-wire string runs straight from the plug and only connects to 2 or 3 lights (three-wire strings use a combination of parallel and serial connections so one burned out light doesn't affect the whole string).
 The switch can be installed on either wire of a two-wire string (which are found on older lights), but I recommend getting a three-wire string so you rarely have to worry about replacing bulbs.
 The switch was fixed to the wall by driving a screw through the bottom plate (without touching connections) of the switch.

 Reinforcement From Hooks (drive Rings)